inoas/glacier/README.md

 Run `gleam test --target erlang -- --glacier` and `gleam test --target javascript -- --glacier` in two terminals side by side.

-## Requirements, Installation & Usage
+## Requirements, Caveats & Installation

 ### Requirements

 Requires Gleam 0.25 or later.

+### Caveats

+Source and Test module files with non-alphanumeric names and/or white spaces are generally not supported.

 #### Target Erlang